Snow removal and snow emergency information

 Park Maintenance is responsible for snow removal on over 260 miles of sidewalks throughout the city.
 We have 10 sidewalk snow removal units.
 Removal from a snowfall of 3-5 inches takes approximately four days to complete.

 - First priority: School walking areas, heavily used wheelchair accessible areas and high use areas by main roads.

 - Second priority: Walks expanding out from the school and along major roads.

 - Third priority: Residential and industrial areas.

 If snow falls over a long time period, the City may repeatedly return to priority one areas before clearing lesser-used areas.
 Residents are asked to be patient in such situations.
-Crews will complete the job, but it may take two to three weeks, depending on weather conditions.
+Crews will complete the job, but it may take three to four days, depending on weather conditions.